ersc-docs/ersc-docs.github.io/pages/faq.md

 </details>

 <details markdown="block">
-<summary>Not getting warp to second stage boss arena or caant warp to Plasidusax.</summary>
+<summary>Not getting warp to second stage boss arena or cant warp to Plasidusax.</summary>

 > Known bug, Everyone mist out and rejoin the session.
 </details>